iann0036/tf-cfn-provider/docs/providers/aws/CloudwatchEventTarget.md

 `InputTransformer` - (Optional) Parameters used when you are providing a custom input to a target based on certain event data.

+### RunCommandTargets Properties

+`Key` - (Required) Can be either `tag:tag-key` or `InstanceIds`.

+`Values` - (Required) If Key is `tag:tag-key`, Values is a list of tag values.
+If Key is `InstanceIds`, Values is a list of Amazon EC2 instance IDs.

+### EcsTarget Properties

+`Group` - (Optional) Specifies an ECS task group for the task.
+The maximum length is 255 characters.

+`LaunchType` - (Optional) Specifies the launch type on which your task is running.
+The launch type that you specify here must match one of the launch type (compatibilities) of the target task.
+Valid values are EC2 or FARGATE.

+`NetworkConfiguration` - (Optional) Use this if the ECS task uses the awsvpc network mode.
+This specifies the VPC subnets and security groups associated with the task, and whether a public IP address is to be used.
+Required if launch_type is FARGATE because the awsvpc mode is required for Fargate tasks.

+`PlatformVersion` - (Optional) Specifies the platform version for the task.
+Specify only the numeric portion of the platform version, such as 1.1.0.
+This is used only if LaunchType is FARGATE.
+For more information about valid platform versions, see [AWS Fargate Platform Versions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html).

+`TaskCount` - (Optional) The number of tasks to create based on the TaskDefinition.
+The default is 1.

+`TaskDefinitionArn` - (Required) The ARN of the task definition to use if the event target is an Amazon ECS cluster.

 ### NetworkConfiguration Properties

 `Subnets` - (Required) The subnets associated with the task or service.